huggingface/blog/cost_efficient_rag_applications_with_intel.md

 The TGI Gaudi container utilizes the bfloat16 data type by default.
 For higher throughput, you may want to enable FP8 quantization.
 According to our test results, FP8 quantization should yield a 1.8x throughput increase gain compared to BF16.
 FP8 instructions are available in the [README](https://github.com/opea-project/GenAIExamples/blob/main/ChatQnA/README.md) file.

-Last, you could also enable content moderation with the Meta [Llama Guard](https://huggingface.co/meta-llama/LlamaGuard-7b) model.
+Lastly, you can enable content moderation with the Meta [Llama Guard](https://huggingface.co/meta-llama/LlamaGuard-7b) model.
 The [README](https://github.com/opea-project/GenAIExamples/blob/main/ChatQnA/README.md) file provides instructions for deploying Llama Guard on TGI Gaudi.

 # Running the RAG service